Gaultier's fashion career feted in Paris exhibition

 "You can see it through the exhibition with the mannequins, that speak, that reflect his universe but also the different skin tones and different body shapes throughout the exhibition."

-Gaultier announced in September he was quitting ready-to-wear, focusing instead on haute couture, industry collaborations and perfume.
+Gaultier announced in September he was quitting ready-to-wear, focussing instead on haute couture, industry collaborations and perfume.

 (Writing by Hortense De Roffignac and by Marie-Louise Gumuchian in London; Editing by Crispian Balmer)